Preocts/twitterapiv2/README.md

 The search client performs a "Search Recent" from the Twitter V2 API.
 This search is limited to seven days of history and has a large number of inner objects to select from.
 By default, the search only returns the `text` of the tweet and the `id` of the tweet.

 After declaring a base `SearchRecent()` the fields of the search query can be set using the builder methods.
 These can be chained as they return a new `SearchRecent` with the fields carried forward.
-When executing a `.search()` the `page_token` allows for pagination of results.
+When executing a `.fetch()` the `page_token` allows for pagination of results.

 Rate limiting must be handled outside of the library. `SearchRecent.limit_remaining` will be an `int` representing the number of API calls remaining for requests are refused. `SearchRecent.limit_reset` is an unaware UTC `datetime` object of the next reset time (typically 15 minutes).
 If a search has not been invoked the `.limit_remaining` will default to `-1` and `limit_reset` to `.utcnow()`.